openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 Retry settings for recoverable failures during firmware upgrades.

-By default if an upgrade operation fails before the firmware is flashed (eg: because of a network issue during the upload of the image), the upgrade operation will be retried 4 more times with an exponential random backoff and a maximum delay of 10 minutes.
+By default if an upgrade operation fails before the firmware is flashed (e.g.: because of a network issue during the upload of the image), the upgrade operation will be retried 4 more times with an exponential random backoff and a maximum delay of 10 minutes.